bohnelang/HP-Proliant-Server-with-NVIDIA-GPU-Tesla-P4-M4-T4-CUDA/flashing_ilo/readme.md

 There are different ways to flash the ILO.
 This is how I did it - all work was done in the server room with keyboard and a monitor connected to the server directly:

 1. Install a bare metal Linux (e.g. Ubuntu 24 LTS) and boot the server
-2. Create a directory 'fash' in root's home
+2. Create a directory 'flash' in root's home
 3. Copy / upload the files flash_ilo4, ilo4_250.bin and CP027911.xml into the directory flash
 4. Shutdown the server
 4. Unplug the server from power